 Nordström was born in 1963 in Stockholm, where he continues to live and work.
 In 2000, the artist joined David Zwirner, where he had his first United States solo show that same year, marking the first of five at the gallery in New York.
-For the insects and the hounds marked Nordström's first solo show at the gallery in London, showcasing new works on paper and sculptures, on view November 28, 2014 through January 24, 2015.
+In 2014, For the insects and the hounds marked Nordström's first solo show at the gallery in London, showcasing new works on paper and sculptures.

 The presentation at David Zwirner follows the artist's recent major European survey, All I Have Learned and Forgotten Again, that was on view in 2013 at Lille Métropole, musée d'art moderne, d'art contemporain et d'art brut in Villeneuve d'Ascq, France, before it traveled to the Camden Arts Centre in London, making it the first solo exhibition of his work in the city.
 Other recent solo shows include those organized by the Swedish Institute, Paris (2011); Douglas Hyde Gallery, Dublin (2010); and Moderna Museet, Stockholm (2005).